benmiller314/cdm2019fall/plans/lesson-25.md

 3.	**links to your repositories** (on either GitHub or Box) for each of those pieces; and
 4.	**a thumbnail of at least one specific prior draft, hyperlinked to that file in the revision history**, allowing you to talk about your revision skills.

 In addition to the portfolio, or as preparation for it, I encourage you to retake the [Tech Comfort Survey](http://bit.ly/cdm-tech-survey) from the start of the semester.
+Among other things, it'll give you a space to officially tell me whether and how I can use your work as an example in future semesters.

 What questions do you have about all that?